502nd Infantry Regiment: Iraq War

 The newly formed 2d Brigade Combat Team deployed again to Iraq in support of Operation Iraqi Freedom in fall 2005 for 15 months.
 While deployed, the soldiers of the 502d continued to improve security conditions within their assigned area of operations and began to train Iraqi security forces within Southern Baghdad and the infamous area of Mahamudiyah, Lutafiyah and Yusifiyah.
 During their deployment, the Strike Brigade lost 67 soldiers with numerous wounded in combat operations in an area where over 4,200 IEDs were found during their tenure.
-In March 2006, five 502nd soldiers participated in the rape and murder of 14-year-old Abeer Qasim Hamza.
 Strike soldiers once again deployed for 13 months in late 2007 north of Baghdad where they continued to train Iraqi security forces while fighting the Jaish al-Mahdi paramilitary force.

+In March 2006, four 502nd soldiers raped and murdered 14-year-old Abeer Qasim Hamza, as well as killing her parents and 6-year-old younger sister.
+Two other soldiers in the unit were informed of their intentions but chose to remain silent, and the crime was initially covered up until a whistleblower came forward.
+Several US soldiers were subsequently killed by insurgents in retaliation for the crime, including members of the 502nd.

 On 31 August 2016, Clarksville Online reported U.S. soldiers from the 1st Battalion, 502d Infantry Regiment, Task Force Strike, 101st Airborne Division (Air Assault), took charge of a Ranger training program for qualified volunteers from Iraqi security forces at Camp Taji, Iraq.
 The Ranger training program, led by Company A, 1-502d, is designed to lay the foundation for an elite Iraqi unit.